 EBay is a great place to look but it is a good idea to narrow your search unless you plan to drive a long way.
 Remember if you buy a non-runner, you will need to hire a trailer or have it towed back.

 EBay requests you put your zip code in your search details.
 This will then be used to inform you how many miles away the car is from your area.
 Most but not all, will have a 'buy it now' price or a 'reserve'.
 As always with eBay, the items for sale are constantly changing.
 It is a good idea if you see something you like, place a bid or at least verify the finish date of the auction.
 Cars are often withdrawn earlier, because they will have had someone click, 'Buy it Now.' and are then removed from the listings.

-Often you will see a car that is promoting itself as a car from California or from Arizona.
+Often you'll see a car that is promoting itself as a car from California or from Arizona.
 The reason for this is the climate.
 In both of these states you will get solid, normally rust free cars.
 It is still a good idea to check as mentioned before.
 It could be from the coastal areas and you could get a problem with salt.

 The salt in the air near coastal regions exasperates the rust on cars.
 Also if the car is from an area where salt is put onto the roads in winter during icy conditions, this is something to consider.
 These will all lead to rust.

 Other Places to Look for VW Beetles

 Although eBay is a great place to look, it isn't the only place.
 You can also search for a classic VW Beetle in the classified ads of the newspaper.
 This is another possibility.
 If you visit car shows you might think that this is a good place to buy.
 Yet again, you could buy there but it still may not be the best place to look unless you want to pay more than its worth.